What is fusion energy?

 Find out more about our fusion facilities.

-As pressures mount to address the effects of climate change through decarbonising energy production, UKAEA’s experiments are crucial steps forward on fusion’s pathway as an effective means of tackling the global energy crisis.
+The pressure is on to address the effects of climate change by decarbonising energy production.
+UKAEA’s experiments are crucial steps forward on fusion’s pathway to tackling the global energy crisis.

 Fusion will be a critical piece of the future energy puzzle.
 It has the potential to provide baseload power, complementing many countries’ energy portfolios.
-As part of a low carbon energy mix alongside other renewables, it will help us sustain net zero in the second half of the century.
+As part of a low-carbon energy mix alongside renewables and other sources, it will help the world to sustain net zero from the second half of the century onwards.

 The world needs fusion energy.